 The Future has Yet to Come

-The great thing now is that Scenarios A or B have not happened yet.
+The great thing now is that Scenario A or B have not happened yet.
 You are here in the present moment and you have yet to marry the guy.
 There is still a chance to think over this carefully and make a conscious decision.

 I believe the biggest reason why you are having this dilemma now, M, is because you aren’t sure if you will ever meet the perfect guy for you.
 Deep down, you may feel that if you pass up on this chance to marry this guy, you may well never meet someone else that comes close.
 What would I do then? you may wonder.

 I can’t tell you whether you’ll meet your perfect match or not, M. What I do know is this: When you agree to marry someone, you should be doing it because you genuinely want to marry him and because this is the guy you want to spend the rest of your life with.
 You shouldn’t be considering marriage because you are fearful of the alternative — being alone, not being able to find your perfect guy, and not having anyone to take care of you for the rest of your life.
 To do so would be to make a decision from a fear-based, scarcity mindset, and decisions borne out of this thinking rarely have a positive outcome.

 I also know that it’s never a wise move to marry in hopes or expectation that something else will happen, which in this case is love.
 That’s because if what you are expecting never happens, then what are you going to do?
 Are you going to deny that the marriage has ever happened?
 Are you going to go back on the vows you made during your wedding day?
 Are you going to let the other person down?

 My Advice: Hold This Off

-Marriage is a serious life-long commitment, M. Not only is it serious for you, it also involves others deeply.
+Marriage is a serious lifelong commitment, M. Not only is it serious for you, but it also involves others and deeply impacts their lives.